composer/composer/doc/05-repositories.md

 }
 ```

-If present on *nix systems leading tildes are expanded to the current user's home folder, which
+Leading tildes are expanded to the current user's home folder, and environment
-can be handy when working on teams on the same packages.
-For example `~/git/mypackage` will
+variables are parsed according to host platform.
+For example `~/git/mypackage`
-automatically load the mypackage clone from `/home/<username>/git/mypackage` for every developer.
+will automatically load the mypackage clone from `/home/<username>/git/mypackage`,
+which is equivalent to `$HOME/git/mypackage` on Linux/Mac or
+`%USERPROFILE%/git/mypackage` on Windows.

 > **Note:** Repository paths can also contain wildcards like ``*`` and ``?``.
 > For details, see the [PHP glob function](http://php.net/glob).